BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/ocp4_restore_persistent_volume_request.md

 name: Request to restore a backup Persistent Volume (PV) from OpenShift
 about: To have a netapp-file-backup type of Persistent Volume (PV) restored
 title: ''
-labels:
+labels: ''
-  - restore-backup-volume
-assignees: StevenBarre, wmhutchison, tbaker1313, tmorik
+assignees: StevenBarre, tbaker1313, tmorik, wmhutchison

 ---

 ## Restore a backup Persistent Volume (PV)